elicoschignano/elicoschignano.github.io/_pages/about.md

     <p>[Department / Office address]</p>
     <p>[City, Postcode], Germany</p>

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: false
-social: true # includes social icons at the bottom of the page
+social: true

 announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  enabled: false

 latest_posts:
   enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student in Economics at RWI – Leibniz Institute for Economic Research.
-My research is in labor economics, public economics and gender economics.
+I am a PhD student in Economics at [University].
+My research is in labor economics, with a focus on unemployment insurance and job search.
+I am also interested in gender economics.

 In Fall 2026, I am a visiting PhD student at Boston University, hosted by Johannes Schmieder.

 I am a member of the Berlin Network for Labor Market Research (BeNA), where I help organize the BeNA Labor Economics Workshop.

+You can find my CV [here](/assets/pdf/CV.pdf).